-- 44. We aim to maintain the number of visits from school, college and university groups during 2017/18, especially from the state sector and from schools in Wales, Scotland and Northern Ireland.
-A strategic review conducted at the end of 2016 will inform our priorities for 2017/18, and ensure our resources are targeted appropriately.
-As part of this, we will seek to ensure our educational tours are more tailored to UK examining board syllabuses, and we will introduce a nominal fee to help cover the cost of tours for international and commercially-arranged group visits. - 45.
-We have revised the format of our monthly 'debate days', which offer school groups the opportunity to consider the issues behind past UKSC cases and debate them in front of a panel of their peers.
-This year we hope to reach a broader range of schools and ensure that as many students as possible can benefit from this experience.
-We are grateful for the support offered by lawyers who attend on a voluntary basis to help the students prepare for these debates. - 46.
-In addition, during the spring of 2017 we will again host the final rounds of mooting (mock legal debate) competitions for at least 12 different university groups, selected through an application process.
-Supreme Court Justices will be provided to judge these final round moots. - 47.
-We will provide continued support for the 'Magna Carta Convention' project (led by Egham Museum and Royal Holloway University) involving Y10 and Y12 students debating fundamental rights, scheduled for July 2017; and the student-led 'Big Voice London' project which provides extra-curricular legal research activities for Sixth Form students from across a range of schools in London.
+42. We aim to maintain the number of visits from school, college and university groups during 2018 - 19, especially from the state sector and from schools in Wales, Scotland, Northern Ireland and outside of London.
+We will continue to ensure that our learning resources are up-to-date and targeted at appropriate users.
+As part of this, we will seek to ensure our educational tours are more tailored to UK examining board syllabuses.

+43. We will continue to host ten Debate Days' each year.
+These offer school groups the opportunity to consider the issues behind past UKSC cases and debate them in front of a panel of their peers.
+This year we hope to see an increase in the number of schools applying to participate in the programme, to reach a broader range of schools, and to ensure that as many students as possible can benefit from this experience.
+We are grateful for the support offered by lawyers who attend on a voluntary basis to help the students prepare for these debates.

+44. We will host the final rounds of mooting (mock legal debate) competitions for at least 12 different university groups, selected through an application process.
+Supreme Court Justices will be provided to judge these final round moots.
+As an extension of this programme, in May 2018 we will host a moot in Belfast for students from both Ulster University and Queen's University Belfast

+45. In 2017 - 18 we piloted a new educational outreach initiative - an essay writing competition for college and sixth form students (or equivalent) from across the UK.
+The competition gave entrants a chance to build their research skills and learn more about law in the UK.
+We will continue this initiative in 2018 - 19, launching applications in summer 2018.
+We will pilot a new education initiative, 'Skype A Justice', during the reporting year.
+Through this we will offer student groups across the UK an opportunity to put their questions to a Supreme Court Justice via Skype.